105 2nd St, Ocean City, MD 21842, United States

 Are you a food lover who wants to explore varieties of cuisines from around the world?
 If the answer is yes, here are the top 7 Nepali dishes you really must try.
 Traditional Nepalese food is flavorful and mouth-watering.
 Trust me, Once you try Nepali food you will go for more.

 Nepal is rich and unique in its culture and traditions.
 From Nepali foods to music, dance, crafts, folktales, and festivals, Nepal is known as a country with distinctive and iconic cultures.
-In this article we will be listing the top Nepali dishes you really need to try once in a lifetime.
+In this article, we will be listing the top Nepali dishes you really need to try once in a lifetime.

 Dal Bhat Tarkari – National Dish of Nepal

 There is a saying ” Dal Bhat Power 24 Hour”.
 As it said, Dal Bhat Tarkari is a national dish of Nepal.
 It is one of the healthy and essential Nepalese Cuisine.
-The word “Dal” is a lentil soup or other pulses stew, “Bhat” means rice and the term “Tarkari” refers to curry.
+The word “Dal” is a lentil soup or other pulses stew, “Bhat” means rice, and the term “Tarkari” refers to curry.
 Because of its good impact on health, it is taken throughout the day sometimes.
 Dal Bhat can also serve as a side dish for many other Nepalese dishes.

 Dhido – Traditional Nepali Dishes

-Dhido is a Nepalese traditional dish made by continuously combining and stirring maize and other grains like buckwheat flours in hot water.
+Dhido is a Nepalese traditional dish made by continuously combining and stirring maize and other grains like buckwheat flour in hot water.
 Add ghee to magnify the taste.
 Dipping in meat soup, milk, lentil soup, or gundruk gives an amazing flavor.
 People can eat Dhido as a treat to break up the monotony of their daily lives.
 You can eat it for lunch or dinner.